 In 1993, the company continued the tradition of organizing International Seminars on Mathematical Modeling, which continue to be held every two years.

-Year 1995 was very important for GS with the first successful implementation of a supervisory control system for glass furnaces, called EXPERT SYSTEM ES II.
+This was a milestone year for GS, marked by its first successful implementation of a supervisory control system for glass furnaces, called EXPERT SYSTEM ES II.
 Delivery of the ES II system proves to become an important part of the Glass Service offerings.

-In 1995, GS sold the B.A.G. factory to focus fully on its present day technological and research programs.
+In 1995, GS sold the Bohemian Art Glass factory to focus fully on its present day technological and research programs.

 During 1996 – 1999, GS continued its commercial expansion by opening a new subsidiary GLASS SERVICE, B.V. in the Netherlands (established January 1, 1998), as well as opening a new agency in the Philippines (1997).
 During this period GS was already serving customers in more than 30 countries throughout the world.